Alternative names: Huntington's chorea

 Having a family history of Huntington's disease is a significant risk factor.

-Dr. Abram Hoffer claims to have successfully treated two cases with a nutritional regime.
+Several years previously, a Dr. Abram Hoffer claimed to have successfully treated two cases with a nutritional regime.

 Your body is a highly complex, interconnected system.
 Instead of guessing at what might be wrong, let us help you discover what is really going on inside your body based on the many clues it is giving.